cybex-gmbh/laravel-protector/README.md

 php artisan migrate
 ```

-You can optionally publish the protector config to set options regarding the storage, access and transmission of the
+You can use environment variables or optionally publish the protector config to set options regarding the storage, access and transmission of the
 files.

 ```bash